Updated on: 10/5/2021

 Understanding The Legal Rights of Pedestrians

 Pedestrian accidents happen so often in Seattle and Washington state as a whole, but people rarely know the legal elements that make up a pedestrian accident case.
+Accident victims are advised to consult with an experienced Seattle pedestrian accident attorney about their legal rights and options in the event of a serious accident.

 We have assembled a list of these elements, based on the Seattle Municipal Code (SMC), Revised Code of Washington (RCW) and the Washington Administrative Code (WAC), and how they pertain to pedestrians and drivers alike: